Upload new images. The image library for this site will open in a new window.

 5. When should I apply through PHARMCAS?
 The service opens during the first week of June.
 After applying the application will take 3-4 weeks to reach TJU.
 After receiving the application TJU will send out a supplemental application.

-6. Do I have to wait to apply until I've taken PCAT?
-No!
-Also prerequisite courses do not have to be completed at the time you apply through PHARMCAS.
+6. Do I have to wait to apply until I've completed all prerequisite courses?
+No.

 8. Who should I get to write a letter of recommendation and where should the letters be sent?
 Letters should be submitted to PHARMCAS.
 Choose carefully.
 The individual writing a letter should be able to discuss your personal qualifications to become a pharmacist.
 Choosing a faculty member who simply states the grade you earned in a class is not helpful.
 TJU does not accept letters from politicians, friends, co-workers or the clergy.